Medical records condensation: a roadmap towards healthcare data democratisation: Introduction

-In this work, we aim to place a crucial puzzle to the long-awaited picture of clinical data sharing, deriving from AI fruitions to nurture future healthcare AI research.
-Originating from dataset distillation study \cite{wang2018dataset}, dataset condensation (DC) \cite{zhao2021distributionmatching} reaches our vision with various desirable traits for data sharing.
-The objective of dataset condensation, unlike the regular track of training models, is to learn a \say{condensed} dataset that can preserve the knowledge of the original one as much as viable.
-This condensed dataset can train deep neural networks (DNNs) to operate normally on realistic data points, even though those networks have never learnt from factual data of similar patterns.
-In computer vision, this method acquires impressive success in condensing a train set of \numprint{50000} images into \numprint{500} \say{fake} ones that still promote DNNs to operate on the test set of \numprint{10000} real-world pictures \cite{zhao2021distributionmatching}.
-Inspiring as it may sound, DC is still an unvisited technique in healthcare.
-We consider the two distinctive assets that make it a competent candidate for sharing healthcare data, i.e., the inherent privacy protection with well-conserved deep-learning utility and the capability to compress large-scale data for good.
+In this work, we consider recent AI fruition, dataset condensation (DC) \cite{zhao2021distributionmatching}, as a promising candidate for democratising healthcare data.
+DC is a deep-learning technique aiming to learn a \say{condensed} dataset that can preserve the knowledge, in the context of deep model learning, of the original dataset as much as viable.
+This condensed dataset can orient deep neural networks (DNNs) to operate normally on realistic data points without observing any original data of similar patterns.
+Inspiring as it may sound, DC is still an unvisited technique in healthcare, especially regarding its potential for data democratisation.
+We spot the two distinctive assets that make it a competent candidate for democratising AI research, i.e., the removal of sensitive individual-level information with well-conserved AI utility after DC, and the capability to compress large-scale data for good.